 But make sure not to confuse fermented vegetables with pickled ones – these are two different processes.

-So if you taste any of the above, you can pat yourself on the back as you have just tasted a piece of authentic Lithuanian cuisine and know more about it than the average local.
+So if you taste any of the above, you can pat yourself on the back – you have just tasted a piece of authentic Lithuanian cuisine and know more about it than the average local.

-But if you are like most visitors, chances are, your trip to Lithuania is going to last only a couple of days.
+If you are like most visitors, chances are, your trip to Lithuania is going to last only a couple of days.

 So head to a local supermarket and enjoy a journey through Lithuanian culinary history in one place!